fbpx

 Seasonal considerations for annual spring fruit tree feeding

-Feeding your fruit trees with fertilizer is a key part of springtime fruit tree maintenance.
+Feeding your fruit trees with fertilizer is key to springtime fruit tree maintenance.
 Fruit trees require a whole host of different nutrients to be healthy and produce fruit.

 Spring is the best time for fertilizing fruit trees because spring is when trees need plenty of energy to push out new leaves and nurture baby fruit.
 Feed the trees before they break from dormancy, during bud break, or during the growing season.
 June is really the last reasonable month to apply fertilizer.
 If it’s July or August already – you’re too late – wait for next spring.